lab11/PlugWatch/powerwatch/electron_rev_2/software/README.md

 You'll need to install Docker first.
 Compiles are still slower than I'd like, but only a few seconds at least.

+#### Cryptic error / error you didn't have before?

+For example `error: 'LOW_BAT_UC' was not declared in this scope`

+Make sure that you're building for the right device (an `electron`).
+The IDE in particular tends to like to forget what you're building for, especially across open/closing.

 ### Claim the particle (must do once)

   0. Plug in particle via USB